bredelings/BAli-Phy/TODO/UseHaskellTypes.md

    result and arg types.

 Do not store live `MetaTypeVar`s or solver evidence in `Rule` objects.

+The reusable implementation boundary is `RuleCallAnalysis`: resolution and optional Haskell signature inference are best-effort and return structured results, while strict inferred-mode loading is a policy wrapper that turns missing references, resolution failures, inference failures, and bridge failures into loader errors.

 Initial inferred mode should require every declared arg to occur in `call`.
 If an arg is absent, fail inference with a clear message requiring explicit